MicrosoftDocs/sdk-api/sdk-api-src/content/appmodel/nf-appmodel-apppolicygetprocessterminationmethod.md

 If the function succeeds, the function returns ERROR_SUCCESS.

-If no known create file access policy was found for the process token, the function raises a STATUS_ASSERTION_FAILURE exception and returns ERROR_NOT_FOUND.
+If no known process termination policy was found for the process token, the function raises a STATUS_ASSERTION_FAILURE exception and returns ERROR_NOT_FOUND.

 If either processToken or policy are null, the function returns ERROR_INVALID_PARAMETER.